-After you’ve found somewhere to live and have some semblance of life returning to normal, you’re going to want to start trying to repair the house.
-Drying everything out is going to take days and, depending on the severity of the damage, you’ll need to do a lot of clean-up.
+After you’ve found somewhere to live and have some semblance of life returning to normal, you will want to start trying to repair the house.
+Drying everything out will take days; depending on the damage’s severity, you’ll need to do a lot of clean-up.

 The most important thing I realized when we repaired our home is that everyone wants to do a different amount of work.
-I don’t know if there’s a right or wrong way to repair after a fire, but the insurance company wanted to do the bare minimum and the contractors usually wanted to do as much as possible.
+I don’t know if there’s a right or wrong way to rebuild after a fire, but the insurance company wanted to do the bare minimum, and the contractors usually wanted to do as much as possible.

 Life After The Fire